Mandatory course for students enrolled in the bachelor’s programme Security Studies.

 The student is able to analyse the specific methodological, theoretical and conceptual challenges in researching terrorism and counterterrorism;

-The student understands the state-of-the-art of contemporary research on (counter)terrorism;
+The student has an understanding of the state-of-the-art of contemporary research on (counter)terrorism;

 The student can construct and articulate arguments about terrorism and counterterrorism in both professional, public and academic settings.